Ravenhammer-Research/netd/README.md

 NetD can run on consumer hardware across multiple architectures:

 - **x86 (amd64)**: Full support for modern x86 processors including AMD64 and Intel EM64T architectures
-- **ARM (aarch64)**: Comprehensive ARM64 support including Raspberry Pi, AWS Graviton, and various ARM-based development boards
+- **ARM (aarch64)**: Comprehensive ARM64 support including Raspberry Pi, and various ARM-based development boards
 - **Broad Hardware Compatibility**: Leverages FreeBSD's extensive hardware support as documented in the [FreeBSD 14.0 Hardware Notes](https://www.freebsd.org/releases/14.0R/hardware/)

 This means you can deploy NetD on everything from enterprise servers to single-board computers, making NETCONF-based network management accessible across a wide range of hardware platforms and use cases.